zeezephyr/urbanism-guide/content/en/austin/housing/affordable_housing.md

 - Reducing residential minimum lot sizes from 5,750 sq ft to 2,500 sq ft.
 - Allowing up to 3 units of housing to be built on a lot without additional zoning changes to the lot
+- Making various other adjustments to the LDC that you can read about on [atxhomecoalition.com](https://www.atxhomecoalition.com/)

 Quite literally the city council wants to do what urbanists have been asking of it.
 Enable more neighborhoods to follow the design principles of livable, walkable, nice areas.
 Transforming what is currently a limited luxury for the well off of our city into something that everyone who lives in Austin can enjoy.
 This doesn't mean all of our neighborhoods will end up looking like any specific place, just that we'll have more flexibility in what we build and who we build it for.